-Derek Mack, Sales Director for Tsubaki UK, comments: "Initial procurement is just one cost that needs to be considered when determining the TCO of power transmission chain.
+Jake Yamamoto, Sales & Marketing Director for Tsubakimoto Europe, comments: "Initial procurement is just one cost that needs to be considered when determining the TCO of power transmission chain.
 After procurement there is installation time, which can vary greatly between products, as well as the necessary maintenance requirements - such as lubrication or removing links due to elongation.
 Then of course there is the cost of replacement.
 A chain with a shorter life will need replacing which not only causes down time but also introduces a further round of procurement into the equation.
 When all of these hidden costs are taken into consideration it is easy to see how budget chain can quickly become a false economy."

 Having conducted a site inspection, the Tsubaki engineer specified Lambda lube-free chain.
 The innovative Lambda chain does not require any external lubrication, which gives an instant maintenance cost saving.
 As the chain surface is dry, any contamination risk is avoided.
 The chain bearing surfaces remain lubricated, which minimises wear and offers a much longer operating life.

 The procurement cost for a single length of Lambda chain was almost 150% more than the cost for the basic 12B chain - which may have put a lot of operators off.
 However, once installed, the chain lasted for 40 months without the need for any maintenance.
 Over 40 months the basic chain would have been replaced four times and accrued regular maintenance costs.
-As such the Lambda chain was 45% cheaper to run which represented a saving of many thousands of pounds.
+As such the Lambda chain was almost 45% cheaper to run which represented a saving as shown in the table below.

 If you take into account lubrication and replacement maintenance time, then the TCO figure starts to look more realistic, and closer to 100% more expensive.
 This is also without adding any potential downtime costs.
 The chain is replaced during a routine maintenance window, then there is no figure there, but, if the plant could be up and running instead of being stopped while the roller chain is replaced then the cost per hour of lost production can easily run into thousands.

-Derek Mack continues: "Tsubaki invests heavily in R&D and offers a wide range of products which have been designed for all types of industries and environments.
+Jake Yamamoto continues: "Tsubaki invests heavily in R&D and offers a wide range of products which have been designed for all types of industries and environments.
 This means that for most applications, even traditional hard wearing ones, we are able to specify a solution which will last many times longer than a basic chain.
-We will conduct a site visit prior to specification to make sure that we understand the unique requirements of every job and can offer provide an accurate estimate for our chain's TCO."
+We will conduct a site visit prior to specification to make sure that we understand the unique requirements of every job so that we can provide an accurate estimate for our chain's TCO."